locnnil/workshop/docs/explanation/interfaces/camera-interface.rst

-Establishing a connection means that all currently connected USB-based cameras will be made available inside the workshop.
+Establishing a connection means that all existing :samp:`video4linux` and :samp:`media` devices will be made available inside the workshop.
-New cameras can be added
+While the connection is active, new devices on the host will be made available inside the workshop;
-by disconnecting and then reconnecting the camera interface.
+unplugged devices will also be removed from the workshop.

 To check if the interface is connected: